wendyverdonk93/docs/content/api/orders/post_order_recurring.md

 iDEAL, Bancontact and SOFORT can be used for an initial payment as well, and followed up by a recurring payment with SEPA Direct Debit.
 A standard transaction must first be created with recurring payments enabled.
 The token can then be requested by [retreiving an order](https://docs.multisafepay.com/api/#retrieve-an-order) and payments can be initiated repeatedly by using [recurring payments](/tools/recurring-payments)

-For more information please visit our documentation page to read more about [recurring payments](/tools/recurring-payments) and [tokenization](/tokenization/tokenization-api-level/)
+For more information please visit our documentation page to read more about [recurring payments](/tools/recurring-payments) and the fields required for [tokenization](/tokenization/tokenization-api-level/).

 **Parameters**